netxms/netxms-doc/admin/agent-management.rst

 ======================

-Other option to define new metric that can be collected from node is to use ``ExternalMetric``/``ExternalMetricShellExec``, or ``ExternalList``, or ``ExternalMetricProvider`` configuration parameters to define a command that will be executed on a node and it's output will be provided as a metric.
-This functionality provides flexibility to create your own metrics, lists or table metrics.
+Other option to define new metric that can be collected from node is to use ``ExternalMetric``, ``ExternalList``, or ``ExternalMetricProvider`` configuration parameters to define a command that will be executed on the node and it's output will be provided as metric's value.
+This functionality provides flexible way to create your own metrics, lists or table metrics.

-New metrics will be visible in the :guilabel:`Available metrics` list only after agent restart (agent reads its configuration files only once on start) and subsequent configuration poll, so to force it's appearance run :guilabel:`Configuration poll` manually after agent restart.
+New metric will be visible in the :guilabel:`Available metrics` list only after agent restart (agent reads it's configuration files only once on start) and subsequent configuration poll, so to force new metric appearance run :guilabel:`Configuration poll` manually after agent restart.

 .. note::